-Late submission Penalty

-Up to one day -5 marks

-(submitted on the day but after the deadline) (- 5 percentage points)

-Each additional day -1 mark

-(i.e., two days late = -6 marks, three days late = -7 marks, etc.; note that each weekend day counts as a full day for the purposes of mark deductions) (- 1 percentage point)

-Max. deducted marks up to 14 days late -18 marks

-(- 18 percentage points)

-More than 14 days late Fail
+Late submission Penalty Up to one day -5 marks (submitted on the day but after the deadline) (- 5 percentage points) Each additional day -1 mark (i.e., two days late = -6 marks, three days late = -7 marks, etc.; note that each weekend day counts as a full day for the purposes of mark deductions) (- 1 percentage point) Max. deducted marks up to 14 days late -18 marks (- 18 percentage points) More than 14 days after the notice of non-submission Fail

-Failure to submit a required element of assessment will result in the failure of the assessment.
-The mark for any resit of the assessment will be capped at a pass (50).
+Failure to submit a required element of an assessment will result in the failure of the assessment.
+The mark for any resit of the assessment will be capped at a pass.

-3.7 Penalties for over-length work and departure from approved titles or subject-matter Under normal circumstances the following penalties will be applied by the Examiners:
+3.7 Penalties for over-length work and departure from approved titles or subject-matter

+Under normal circumstances the following penalties will be applied by the Examiners: